Updated Feb 02, 2026

 How to Fix 404 Errors

 Resolving 404 errors requires careful troubleshooting.
 Start by manually verifying each endpoint against the latest API documentation.
 Ensure that the path structure matches exactly what the API requires and confirm you're using HTTPS instead of HTTP.
-Don’t rely solely on Adalo's default URLs - double-check every action (Get All, Get One, Create, Update, Delete) to ensure accuracy.
+Don't rely solely on default URLs—double-check every action (Get All, Get One, Create, Update, Delete) to ensure accuracy.

-Testing the API externally with tools like Postman can help pinpoint whether the issue lies in the URL or your no-code configuration.
+Testing the API externally with tools like Postman can help pinpoint whether the issue lies in the URL or your app configuration.
 Creating a simple test app to isolate the API call can also be helpful.
+With Adalo's canvas capable of displaying up to 400 screens at once, you can easily create isolated test screens without cluttering your main app flow.

 Timeouts, Rate Limiting, and 5xx Server Errors